 Rebecca Gonzales is the Constituent Relations Director of the Philos Project.
 She studied Justice and Law at American University, graduating in 2016.
 An alumna of the Philos Leadership Institute, she served as the President of American University’s chapter of Christians United for Israel.
 Rebecca has also conducted policy research at the Susan B. Anthony List and Charlotte Lozier Institute.
 An advocate for the empowerment of women, Rebecca founded American University’s chapter of the Network of Enlightened Women.
 In her free time, she is a prolific reader, traveller, and connoisseur of email@example.com

 Vivian Hughbanks is Communications Director of the Philos Project.
-A native of Signal Mountain, Tennessee, she studied politics, German, and journalism at Hillsdale College, in Hillsdale, Michigan.
+A native of Signal Mountain, Tennessee, she studied politics, German, and journalism at Hillsdale College.
 As News Editor of Hillsdale’s student newspaper, The Collegian, as well as at internships in Washington, D.C., she covered events with Vice President Joe Biden, Former Secretary of State Hillary Clinton, 2016 presidential candidates, and many members of Congress.
-After hours, she loves to read, shop at thrift stores, and travel.
-Her byline has appeared in The Hill, The Washington Times, The Federalist, The Detroit News, The Chattanooga Times Free Press, and Townhall.com.
+An alumna of the Philos Leadership Institute, her byline has appeared in The Hill, The Washington Times, The Federalist, The Detroit News, The Chattanooga Times Free Press, and Townhall.com.

 Follow Vivian on Twitter: @VivianHughbanksvivian@philosproject.org

 Nicole Manalo is the Executive Assistant of the Philos Project.
 She holds a BS in Clinical Health Sciences from Liberty University.
 No stranger to human rights advocacy, Nicole played a key role in the KONY 2012 and MOVE:DC campaigns that raised awareness about atrocities in West Africa.
 In her free time, she also volunteers at her local church and a New York City food bank.
 Nicole speaks fluent Tagalog, loves gaming, and enjoys anything related to tech and robotics.